softwareQinc/qpp/README.md

 and `#define WITH_OPENMP_` in your source file.

-- To create a [Visual Studio 2015](https://www.visualstudio.com) or later console solution, start by creating a *Win32 Console Application*
+- To create a new [Visual Studio 2015](https://www.visualstudio.com) or later console solution, start by creating a *Win32 Console Application*

     *File/New/Project.../Installed/Templates/Visual C++/Win32/Win32 Console Application*